Colter-Wilson/Colter-Wilson.github.io/Read08.md

 ## For and While Statement Loops

 A for loop repeats until a specified condition evaluates to false.
+For loops repeat an x amount of times.

 A while statement executes its statements as long as a specified condition evaluates to true.
+If the statement never meets the condition it will run forever.

 ### Examples